oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Template disks should not be shared.

-VM pools
+VM pool

-*   Since VM from pool is stateless, The same behaviour as stateless VM should be implemented here. shared raw disk will not be stateless in a stateless VM, and a warning message will be performed.
+*   Shared disk should not be supported with VM from pool, since VM pool is based on a template which does not support shared disk.

 Export/Import